Sustainability

 Reduced carbon emissions in the build process

 We’re adopting Modern Methods of Construction (MMC) on our latest developments, which includes using structurally insulated panels which help reduce the build time significantly.
-We’re also working to ensure the materials we use have a low carbon content, including using timber for the frames rather than blocks.
+We’re also working to ensure the materials we use have a low carbon content, including timber for the frames rather than blocks.

 Put renewable energy in place wherever possible